HDG-Community/hdg-wiki-two/content/faq.md

 As a setting, HDG centers trans and disabled experiences, with heavy themes of queerness, loss of autonomy, power dynamics like petplay and caregiver/little, and kinks including mind control, hypnosis, intoxication, and especially non-consent.

-That, of course, is a very short description that leaves out a great deal for the sake of brevity; Human Domestication Guide is much more than the sub of its parts, and the best way to understand the setting is to read the stories.
+That, of course, is a very short description that leaves out a great deal for the sake of brevity; Human Domestication Guide is much more than the sum of its parts, and the best way to understand the setting is to read the stories.
 ### Why does every story seem to end with domestication?
 Because it's hot.